Full technical product support is available via our telephone hotline during office hours:

 As a general rule it is important to ensure good oil flow during the camshafts first 20 minutes of life.
 Consequently it is essential to run the engine at a fast idle (above 2000 rpm) to ensure adequate lubrication of the camshaft and followers.
 This will allow the surfaces of the cam lobes and followers to bed in properly and guarantee long component life.

-Unlike other cam manufacturers we at Kent Camshafts specifaclly started our business to produce the most cost effective, reliable and performance driven cams.
-We have been producing performance cams and custom grinds for over 30 years.
+Unlike most cam manufacturers we at Kent Camshafts specifically started our business to produce the most cost effective, reliable and performance driven cams.
+We have been producing performance cams and custom grinds from our facility in the UK for over 40 years.

 If you are in any doubt on any camshaft related subject whether it be cam timing, valve to piston clearence or oil pressure do not attempt to start your engine call us first - we don't bite.